oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/domain-lifecycle/retry.md

 {{< table_of_contents >}}

 The WebLogic Kubernetes Operator may encounter various failures during its processing of a Domain resource.
-Failures are are reported using Kubernetes events and the `spec.status` field in the Domain resource, see [Domain debugging]({{< relref "/managing-domains/debugging#check-the-domain-status" >}}).
+Failures are reported using Kubernetes events and the `spec.status` field in the Domain resource, see [Domain debugging]({{< relref "/managing-domains/debugging#check-the-domain-status" >}}).
 Failures fall into different categories and are handled differently by the operator, where most failures lead to automatic retries.
 Refer to [Retry behavior]({{< relref "#retry-behavior" >}}) on tuning failure retry limits and intervals.